CAHUILLA FAMILY PHOTO Native American Los Coyotes Indian Reservation

 Webmaster's note:

-This photo assignment served as my first experience with historic Native American poverty and living conditions on poor North American Indian reservations.
+This photo assignment served as my first real experience with historic Native American poverty and living conditions on the poorest, poverty-stricken Indian reservations in North America — G BALLARD photo courtesy of the KUMEYAAY.INFO ARCHIVE.

-The very next day I was on a full-day job photographing a child's extravagant birthday party at his parents' $22,000,000 home....
+The very next day I was on a full-day job photographing a child's extravagant birthday party (that must have cost $20,000 to put on) at his parents' $22 million home...try to imagine how that affected my personal perspective on Native American poverty and you may better understand my commitment to the Indians.

 LOS COYOTES INDIAN RESERVATION, JULY 1998:

-A Cahuilla Native American family poses alongside the 8-by 13-foot travel trailer that they lived in together for the past two years on the Los Coyotes Indian reservation; a federally-recognized Indian reservation located in a remote mountain wilderness area of San Diego County.
+A Cahuilla Native American family poses alongside the 8- by 12-foot travel trailer that they lived in together for the past two years on the Los Coyotes Indian reservation; a federally-recognized Indian reservation located in a remote mountain wilderness area of San Diego County.

 This Indian home, like too many other Native American homes in North America reservation communities, is without electricity and running water.